 Men who suffer from premature ejaculation refer to their condition as ‘coming too soon’.
-According to medical doctors, the typical description of premature ejaculation is that the man climaxes within 30 to 120 seconds before or after the moment of penetration.
-Some men are so sensitive they cannot be touched on the penis or climax even before their penis has entered a woman’s vagina.
+According to doctors, the typical description of premature ejaculation is that the man climaxes within 30 to 120 seconds before or after the moment of penetration.
+Some men are so sensitive they cannot be touched on the penis, or climax even before penetration is achieved.
 Obviously, this can have a devastating effect on a couple’s sex life and their relationship.
 Fortunately, there are ways to delay an orgasm.

 First of all, there are natural techniques and tactics that allow you take control of your responses during intercourse.
 There are also nutritional supplements and medicines that you can try.
-So there are plenty of options available to stop premature ejaculation.
-Here are some tips and tricks that will help you last longer in bed.
+Overall, there are plenty of options available to stop premature ejaculation.
+Here are some tips that will help you last longer during sex.

 Natural methods for delaying ejaculation

-- Take a break.
 Withdraw your penis as soon as you feel the urge to ejaculate.
 Take a few deep breaths and wait until your arousal subsides.
 Then go back to lovemaking.

 Longer foreplay can help increase satisfaction of your partner as well as delay your ejaculation.

-- Talk about your performance anxiety.
 If premature ejaculation is causing performance anxiety, talk to your partner or doctor about it.